Environmental Grade (v1)

 The Environmental Grade is computed by the environmental-feature-inventory Question (plus the Water Quality Question, which emits feature-like outputs into the same aggregation engine).
 The aggregation rules are deterministic:

-- A count modifier drops the grade by a half-step for each additional different category that has at least one moderate-or-severe feature.
+2. A count modifier drops the grade by a half-step for each additional different category group that has at least one moderate-or-severe feature.
 Same-category features do not stack: 3 TRI facilities in range still count as one category.
+Air-pollution (major_roadways) and noise (traffic_noise) are two harms from the same physical road, so they share one count group: a busy road costs ONE half-step, not two (they still display as two distinct features).
 This avoids penalizing the same source repeatedly.

-- A dominant override forces the grade to at least D when a SEVERE feature sits within 0.1 mi of the address or inside the parcel boundary, regardless of base tier.
+3. A dominant override forces the grade to at least D when a high-confidence moderate-or-severe feature sits within 0.1 mi of the address or inside the parcel boundary, regardless of base tier.
+It fires only on features at or above the confidence gate, and water_quality, flood, radon, and sinkhole are excluded (their distance is structural or their reports are unverified, not point proximity).
 The override never improves a worse base.

 Data Richness

-Each report displays how many of the inventory's 7 categories were actually scanned at compute time. v1 ships with TRI only; the other categories ship as data sources land.
+Each report displays how many of the inventory's 13 categories were actually scanned at compute time.
 We report this coverage explicitly on every report instead of pretending the grade is comprehensive.

 What this is not